Fixed-Displacement Pump (IL)

 Details

-Matrix at mechanical efficiencies for a given increase in fluid pressure and shaft angular velocity.
-The block uses linear interpolation between the elements of the table.
-The values and are the dimensions of the corresponding vectors:
+The matrix on mechanical efficiency at a given increase in fluid pressure and angular velocity of the shaft.
+The block uses linear interpolation between table elements.
+Values and — these are the sizes of the corresponding vectors:

 -

-- number of elements in the Pressure gain vector, dp.
+— the number of elements in the pressure gain vector Pressure gain vector, dp.

 -

-- number of elements in the angular velocity vector Shaft angular velocity vector, w.
+— the number of elements in the angular velocity vector Shaft angular velocity vector, w.

 Dependencies